Leicester Lions: Previous teams

 At the BSPA AGM in November 2013 the Lions were accepted into the Elite League for 2014.
 The first two riders for 2014 were confirmed in early December when Tom Perry and Max Clegg were picked in the reserve draft.
 Mads Korneliussen, Patrick Hougaard, Peter Ljung, and Jason Doyle were named in the top five of the side, but doubts over Doyle's visa delayed the completion of the team.
 With Doyle receiving a tier 5 visa, his place was confirmed, and Simon Stead was named in the final team place.
 Norrie Allan was named as team manager, with former manager Glyn Taylor concentrating on track curation.
 In May Ljung withdrew from racing in Britain and was replaced by Lasse Bjerre.
 Perry was replaced by Josh Bates.
 An injury to Hougaard led him to withdraw from British speedway, and Lions brought in Krzysztof Buczkowski and Nicolai Klindt, with Bjerre losing his place.
-Lions finished bottom of the Elite League.
-The Lions also entered a team in the National League-level National Trophy competition.